gilenta/jspsych-voice-recorder/README.md

 Even is Chrome is used, audio quality may start to deterioriate after a long series of recording taken in sequence (e.g. over 100 snippets of 6 seconds each).

+  This should come out as code
+    Or maybe this